 |

-"Imogen" returned to DunRoamin' on August 13, 2024 from the New Maryland area to where she had been previously adopted.
+Imogen returned to DunRoamin' on August 13, 2024 from the New Maryland area to where she had been previously adopted.
 Her family kindly and generously took her in, as they have with numerous special-needs cats such as Lois, Derp, Sharon and Booker.
-We are so fortunate to have their love, care and patience for these little ones and are extremely grateful for all they have done for many of our special-needs ones.
+We are so fortunate to have their love, care, support and patience for these little ones and are extremely grateful for all they have done for many of our special-needs ones.

 Heather Bishop Perth Andover, NBViola Mosco Oromocto, NB |